 The coinciding of Luftspring’s birth with the Ontario Temperance Act had a major impact on his family’s life.
-According to his memoir Call Me Sammy, Luftspring’s parents, aunt and grandmother were all bootleggers.
+According to his memoir Call Me Sammy, Luftspring’s parents, aunt, and grandmother were all bootleggers.
 Luftspring claimed that it was a very common occupation at the time, with much of the business taking place on the kitchen table.
-The family was able to move from The Ward to Kensington Market because of their success in this business.
+The family was able to move from the Ward to Kensington Market because of their success in this business.

 In 1936, Luftspring was selected to participate at the Berlin Olympics.
 Although he was eager to compete, he made the decision to protest the games over the Nazi's treatment of Jews in Germany.
-Luftspring and "Baby Yak", another established local Jewish boxer, instead decided to participate in the alternate games in Barcelona, Spain, called the People's Olympics.
+Luftspring and "Baby Yak," another established local Jewish boxer, instead decided to participate in the alternate games in Barcelona, Spain, which were called the People's Olympics.
 After making the trip to Europe by ship, the two faced the disappointment of having the event cancelled after the Spanish Civil War broke out on the eve of the opening ceremonies.

 By 1948, he began a new career as a boxing referee.
 He refereed for several decades, overseeing some of the most celebrated fights of the time.
 He and three partners also ran a nightclub in Toronto called the Mercury Club.
-It attracted famous entertainers such as Henry Youngman, Vic Damone and Tony Bennett.
+It attracted famous entertainers such as Henry Youngman, Vic Damone, and Tony Bennett.
 He subsequently ran other nightclubs such as the Tropicana.